Skip to main content

 Poster Competition

-Following the Naff Symposium lectures, we host a Poster Competition.
-For this year's abstract book, click here.
+Following the first two Naff Symposium lectures, we host a Poster Competition.

-• Set-Up: Participants will each have assigned areas on the wall-mounted rail system to hang posters.
-Simply find your name and insert the poster next to it.
+• Set-Up: Participants will each have assigned poster display boards to hang posters.
+Simply find your name and insert the poster below it.

 About Anna Lea Schoultes Naff

-ANNA LEA SCHOULTIES was born on a small farm in Northern Kentucky, November 29, 1920.
-Her early education and that of a younger brother began at Dale Grade School and continued through Cold Spring High where her favorite subject was mathematics.
+ANNA LEA SCHOULTIES was born on a small farm in Northern Kentucky on Nov.
+29, 1920.
+Her early education and that of a younger brother began at Dale Grade School and continued through Cold Spring High, where her favorite subject was mathematics.
 She was the salutatorian for her high school class.

-After finishing high school Anna worked during the summers and studied at Eastern Kentucky University for two years.
-She worked at Williamson Heater, Cincinnati for a year before transferring to the University of Kentucky’s Department of Home Economics.
-Her graduation in 1944 was “with DISTINCTION”.
+After finishing high school, Anna worked during the summers and studied at Eastern Kentucky University for two years.
+She worked at Williamson Heater in Cincinnati for a year before transferring to the University of Kentucky’s Department of Home Economics.
+Her graduation in 1944 was with distinction.

 Anna married Benton Naff in December 1946 in Portland, Oregon.
-She taught chemistry at the University of Kentucky 1946-47 and at Oregon State University 1947-50.
+She taught chemistry at the University of Kentucky in 1946-47 and at Oregon State University in 1947-50.

-While her husband was located at Bowling Green State University, Ohio, Anna attended the University of Michigan Ann Arbor and earned a Master of Arts Degree in Library Science.
-At that time (1953) she began research with the Owens Illinois Glass Company exploring the properties of epoxy resins and silicones.
-Her investigations resulted in an important practical contribution,--the invention of an organic ink for use on glass; patent issued 1958.
+While her husband was at Bowling Green State University in Ohio, Anna attended the University of Michigan Ann Arbor and earned a Master of Arts Degree in Library Science.
+At that time (1953), she began research with the Owens Illinois Glass Co. exploring the properties of epoxy resins and silicones.
+Her investigations resulted in an important practical contribution, -- the invention of an organic ink for use on glass; patent issued 1958.

 The family moved from Ohio in 1955.
 Anna continued research but in an academic environment.
 She assisted her husband in the acquisition of grants and produced a number of chemical research publications (1955-63).

-From the Fall of 1964 to the end of the summer of 1965 when her husband was on a Sabbatical, Anna served as a Cataloger in the Main Library at Brown University.
-A year later she went back to library work, first at the National Bureau of Standards and then at the National Institutes of Health.
-The work in Acquisition and Cataloging areas provided significant professional advancement and she continued to work at NIH until near the end of her career.
-Anna died September 21, 1973.
+From the fall of 1964 to the end of the summer of 1965 when her husband was on a sabbatical, Anna served as a cataloger in the Main Library at Brown University.
+A year later she continued library work, first at the National Bureau of Standards and then at the National Institutes of Health.
+Her work in acquisition and cataloging areas provided significant professional advancement, and she continued to work at NIH until near the end of her career.
+Anna died Sept.
+21, 1973.